 Your Lee County Clerk offers easy to use interactive forms through TurboCourt.
 TurboCourt makes the task of filling out forms easier to understand and helps you get it right the first time.
-There is no fee to use TurboCourt to complete your forms.
+There is a $10.00 fee to use TurboCourt to complete your filing.

 Small claims forms are also available at no charge from the Self Help Center.

 The fees required to file a Small Claims lawsuit are provided to the right under Fees & Surcharges.
 Additional information is provided below.

 How to File